 Can lasers make melasma worse?

 Yes.
-While some laser treatments can improve melasma, many can actually worsen it.
-Therefore, it is essential to consult a board-certified dermatologist, like Dr. Green, when seeking treatment.
-Typically, Dr. Green will only resort to FDA-approved forms of laser treatment for melasma if other methods are ineffective.
-IPL, Fraxel, and PicoSecond lasers can exacerbate the appearance of melasma by causing the pigment to become more entrenched in the skin.
-This may render other forms of treatment for melasma, such as topical treatments and chemical peels, less effective.
+While some laser treatments can improve melasma, many light-based devices, including intense pulsed light (IPL), can worsen it.
+Therefore, it is essential to consult a board-certified dermatologist, such as Dr. Green, when seeking treatment.
+Typically, Dr. Green will resort to FDA-approved laser treatments for melasma only if other methods are ineffective.
+IPL, Fraxel, and PicoSecond lasers can exacerbate melasma by deepening skin pigment.
+This may reduce the effectiveness of other melasma treatments, such as topical agents and chemical peels.

-The answer is that it depends on various factors, including geographic location, the size and scope of the treatment area, and the type of institution at which you receive treatment.
-Melasma treatment will vary from patient to patient, depending on the type of melasma present – dermal melasma, epidermal melasma, or mixed melasma – as deeper melasma often requires multiple treatments to improve its cosmetic appearance.
-The best treatment will also be determined by the patient’s Fitzpatrick skin type and their treatment history.
+The cost depends on several factors, including geographic location, the size and scope of the treatment area, and the type of institution where you receive treatment.
+Melasma treatment varies from patient to patient, depending on the type of melasma present – dermal, epidermal, or mixed – with deeper forms often requiring multiple treatments to improve cosmetic appearance.
+The best treatment is also determined by the patient’s Fitzpatrick skin type and treatment history.
 Some patients may require a combination approach that integrates topical creams with chemical peels or laser therapies.
 During your initial consultation with Dr. Green, she will determine the most effective treatment plan for you, and her office will provide an estimate of the total treatment cost.
-Depending on how well the first line of treatment works, follow-up treatment may be necessary, which can contribute to the total cost of treatment.
+Depending on the effectiveness of the first-line treatment, follow-up treatment may be necessary, potentially increasing total treatment costs.

 md cosmelan 6m before after FRONT MGwatermark